Linh Truong - Alumni Success Story

 One of her GED instructors, Rhonda Davis, remembers Linh fondly, saying “When I learned that Linh passed her GED exam, I thought about her persistence to learn.
 Linh had a vision for the future that fueled her learning.
 Adult Literacy is proud of her accomplishments.”
 When asked what advice Linh would give other students working toward their GED, she explained, “Doing the exercises in GED books and i-pathway is useful.
 Practice tests on the GED website are good for students before the real test, and attending all sections of the GED class.”

-While working on her GED at HCC, Linh was also enrolled in the Dental Assistant program.
+While working on her GED at Harford, Linh was also enrolled in the Dental Assistant program.
 She completed the program in 2019, but was still struggling with her English.
 “English communication is my trouble.
 I could not understand the orders of the dentist and requirements of the patient.
 I gave up this career,” she said.
 In the same vein, regarding the degree Linh had already attained from University of Economics Ho Chi Minh City in Vietnam, she said, “I decided not to pursue this career fundamentally because of the language barrier, in addition to the transitional requirements in order to practice my educational background/field here in the States.”

 After getting her GED, Linh landed a position as a learning assistant at William Paca Elementary School in Abingdon.
 “I am so happy and enjoy the education working environment,” said Linh.
 She is currently enrolled at CCBC in the noncredit bookkeeping program, and is planning a career in that field.

 Harford is proud to call Linh an alumna and to hold her up as an example of persistence in education.
 The College wishes Linh all the best and every success in all her future endeavors!